Muhamed Mehmedbašić: Assassination of Archduke Franz Ferdinand

 Apis and fellow conspirators Milan Ciganović and Major Tankosić hired three youngsters, Gavrilo Princip, Nedeljko Čabrinović and Trifko Grabež to carry out the assassination.
 Gavrilo Princip stayed in Sarajevo with Danilo Ilić, who hired three more as a backup team, Vaso Čubrilović, Cvjetko Popović and Mehmedbašić.
 On 28 June, a Sunday, a motorcade took the royal party to the City Hall for the official reception.
 Security was light; the Archduke objected to heavy security and soldiers between him and the people.
 120 police officers were on crowd duty.
 The group of six assassins were positioned along the route, the Appel Quay.
 The first opportunity came to Mehmedbašić, who stood by the Austro-Hungarian Bank, but he lost his nerve (later claiming that a policeman stood near and would have intervened if he took his grenade) and watched the motorcade pass.
 Likewise, the second, Čubrilović, did not act.
-The next, Čabrinović, threw his bomb which bounced off the royal car and exploded under the following car, wounding two in the car and twenty in the crowd, then failed at suicide as his cyanide did not work and was arrested.
+The next, Čabrinović, threw his bomb which bounced off the royal car and exploded under the following car, wounding two in the car and twenty in the crowd, then survived a suicide attempt as his cyanide did not work, and was arrested.
 Princip, hearing the explosion, believed the assassination to be a success and went to a nearby café.
 The motorcade made it safely to the Hall, and speeches were held, in which Franz Ferdinand was concerned about the injured and insisted on visiting them at the hospital, advised against by von Morsey but supported by Potiorek.
 As the motorcade took a wrong route to the hospital, it found itself outside the café where Princip was at; he fired fatal shots at the royal couple and then turned the gun at himself, however, two bystanders stopped him and he was arrested.

 Čabrinović and Princip gave up the names of their fellow conspirators under torture.
 Mehmedbašić managed to escape (wearing civilian clothes and a fez) to Montenegro, arriving on 4 July, but Danilo Ilić, Veljko Čubrilović, Vaso Čubrilović, Cvjetko Popović and Miško Jovanović were arrested and charged with treason and murder.
 Upon learning that Mehmedbašić was in Nikšić, the Austro-Hungarian authorities urged the Montenegrin authorities to have him arrested and handed over to them.
 Jovan Plamenac said that the Montenegrin government gave strict orders to capture Mehmedbašić, but informed the Austro-Hungarian diplomacy that the Montenegrin government had no intention to hand him over if they captured him, and that instead, a Montenegrin court would judge him.
 On 12 July, Mehmedbašić was apprehended by the Montenegrin authorities.
 However, before he was extradited he escaped from the Nikšić prison two days later.
 It has been claimed that the Montenegrin government hid him and had him sent over the Čakor mountain into Serbia.
 The Austro-Hungarian authorities suspected Montenegrin collusion in his escape and arrested the gendarmes who guarded Mehmedbašić.
 During his captivity Mehmedbašić admitted his complicity in the assassination.